StandardCyborg/nurbs/README.md

 basis(1.3, 2.4, 0, 0);
 ```

-You may also query which points contribute to a given paramter value with `support`:
+You may also query which points contribute to a given parameter value with `support`:

 ```javascript
 curve.support([], 1.3, 2.4)